Ayoub-etoullali/Spark-MLlib-NTT-DATA/README.md

 This project is licensed under the [MIT License](LICENSE).

-Feel free to contact me at [your@email.com] for any questions or collaborations.
+Feel free to contact us for any questions or collaborations.